armanavi-lspu/AYUDA/ANNOUNCEMENT_PROGRAM_LINK_FEATURE.md

 - External links open in new tabs for better user experience
 - Program links are displayed prominently with gradient backgrounds
 - The feature is backward compatible - existing announcements without links still work normally

-## Support

-For issues or questions about this feature, contact the development team or refer to the main project documentation.